 High-pressure geyser technical specifications

-The high-pressure systems are available in a Stainless Steel series and a Green & White series.
+The high-pressure systems were available in a Stainless Steel series and a Green & White series.
 The differences are explained below.

 Available models: